MPTCP-smartphone-thesis/uitests/README.md

 You should remove the lockscreen and not have a too short timeout before going to the sleep mode.
 If you decide to reboot the phone at the end of the script (`REBOOT` variable), do not lock the SIM card.

+You also need to install Multipath Control app and install and setup SSHTunnel to have a MPTCP proxy.
+You can disable the support of MPTCP in `launch_tests.py`.

 You will need to install `tcpdump` binary in `/system/xbin/`:

     mount -o remount,rw /system
     cp /PATH/TO/tcpdump /system/xbin/
     chmod 777 /system/xbin/tcpdump

-Note: it's maybe better to not auto-update your apps (Play Store settings) and install adblock (to avoid ads being display during the tests).
+Note: it's maybe better to not auto-update your apps (Play Store settings) and install adblock (to avoid ads being displayed during the tests).